NIH uses MobileIron to improve productivity with passwordless authentication to critical mobile apps

 Employees now securely authenticate to email, the intranet, and other applications using derived credentials on any mobile device such as an iPhone or tablet.
-This is because the encrypted MobileIron AppConnect framework stores derived credentials so they can be shared for secure authentication to other AppConnect apps such as Email+, Docs@Work, and Web@Work on any iOS or Android device.
+This is because the encrypted MobileIron AppConnect framework stores derived credentials so they can be shared for secure authentication to other AppConnect apps such as Email+, [email protected], and [email protected] on any iOS or Android device.

 MobileIron simplifies access to critical mobile apps with one unified solution

 Prior to MobileIron, NIH used a telehealth system at the NIH Clinical Centers with portable workstations, but they were expensive and cumbersome to manage.
 Shortly after deploying MobileIron, thousands of employees — from doctors and healthcare workers to researchers and clerical staff — could easily access most of the apps and data they needed from either a personally-owned or government-issued mobile device.
 Because MobileIron supports both Android zero-touch enrollment and Apple Business Manager (ABM), NIH administrators can quickly set up devices without requiring manual access.

 NIH deploys various applications through the MobileIron [email protected] enterprise app store.
 This includes an emergency notification app that instantly alerts users and provides instructions for safety precautions in case of emergency, such as a severe weather or other critical event.